TedOctaviusGreene/jesusrest/articles/Questions-and-Answers.md

-# New Covenant Freedom: Questions and Answers on Law, Sin, and the Work of Christ
+# Questions and Answers on Law, Sin, and New Covenant Freedom in Christ

-Many believers feel the tension: *If I’m dead to the law, how do I grow?
-If sin is forgiven, does it still matter?
-If love is the only command, what does that actually look like when I fail?*
+Many believers quietly wrestle with the same questions: *Are Christians still under the Ten Commandments?
+If we’re dead to the law, can we still sin?
+What is the law of Christ?
+Can I lose God’s love if I fail?* This Q&A walks through those questions using Scripture alone—showing how the cross ended the old covenant, what sin is now, how Christ Himself is our righteousness, and how to rest in His finished work instead of living in fear, legalism, or spiritual burnout.

-This Q&A gathers real questions Christians ask about law, grace, sin, fruit, and the finished work of Christ—and answers them from Scripture itself.
 If you’ve ever felt trapped between legalism and fear of “cheap grace,” these questions are for you.
 The goal is not to give you a new list of rules, but to point you back to a Person—the Lord Jesus Christ—who is Himself our righteousness, our rest, and our life.

 ---